-The following individual(s) will take primary respons ibility for ensuring this agreement is carried out:
+The following individual(s) will take primary responsibility for ensuring this agreement is carried out:

-Shepherd Position

-Name Position

-Name Position

-Those present, in addition to the Mediator were:

-, Parent

-, Director of Special Education

-, Principal

 Responsibilities of the Shepherd:

 - Serve as point of contact for all parties. - Monitor the completion of all actions in this agreement. - Work with parties to resolve any difficulties which arise during the implementation - Communicate to all parties when the agreement has been completed.